 Namesake: Grace Olson

 Among Taylor faculty, Grace D. Olson ’27 holds a place as one of the most influential and universally revered.
 However, in 1950, university turmoil led to Olson’s forced resignation.
-An insecure administration misread Olson’s radical devotion to the institution, and its faculty as a threat to power.
-Olson was a model of a servant leader, adopting her role as faculty advocate only in order to serve.
+An insecure administration misread Olson’s radical devotion to the institution and its faculty as a threat to power.
+Throughout this, Olson was a model of a servant leader, adopting her role as faculty advocate only in order to serve.

 Her return to Taylor in 1952, at the request of new campus leadership, provided Olson the opportunity to capitalize on her position as the formerly disenfranchised faculty champion.
-Instead, she returned and quietly demonstrated a humble spirit of service, forgiving what most viewed as her mistreatment at the hands of unpopular administration, and simply recommitting herself to the work she had left.
-Olson served Taylor from 1945 to 1971 in the registrar, as director of admissions, history professor, head of the history department, and chair of the social science division.
+Instead, she returned and quietly demonstrated a humble spirit of service, forgiving what most viewed as her mistreatment at the hands of an unpopular administration, and simply recommitting herself to the work she had left.
+Olson served Taylor from 1945 to 1971 in the registrar office, as director of admissions, history professor, head of the history department, and chair of the social science division.